SimVPv2: Towards Simple yet Powerful Spatiotemporal Predictive Learning: Experiments

+We also visualize two examples of predicted results on the TaxiBJ in Fig.~\ref{fig:example_taxibj}.
+These two examples are exceptional cases that have very different target frames comparing to input frames.
+The first example has a sudden increase in traffic flow under both inflow and outflow channels from $t=2$ in the target frames.
+The second example also performs a similar trend as the first example, but from $t=3$ in the target frames.
 The predicted results of these two complex examples are impressive.
 While other recurrent-based methods fail to capture such different traffic variations, SimVP accurately predicts the future trend to a large extent and unexpectedly finds the sudden traffic jam from the observations of placid transportation.
-This phenomenon reveals the powerful perception of the long-range future of our proposed SimVP model.
+This phenomenon reveals the powerful perception of the long-range future of SimVP.
 SimVP learns the spatiotemporal dynamics in a way that is consistent with the real-world situation.
-In contrast, recurrent-based methods seem to be over-depending on the previous frames, and they are not able to directly capture the long-range dependencies in such complex traffic flows.
+In contrast, recurrent-based methods over-depend on the previous frames, and they are not able to directly capture the long-range dependencies in such complex traffic flows.